dmerejkowsky/efrei-2023-st2-tst-prj/README.md

 2. Run a second test plan
 3. Update the bug tracker accordingly
 4. Send me the bug tracker link by email
+5. Send me the two test plan runs by email

 ## Sequence 3 - test automation with Playwright